A Way Abroad Logo

 A few years ago, my now husband and I were planning to meet up in Europe and were looking for interesting places to visit in Europe that weren't part of the Schengen Zone.
 All non-European Union citizens know that the key to extending a vacation within Europe means taking some breaks in and out of the Schengen.
 We chose to spend a month road tripping through Croatia.

-Croatia officially joined the Schengen Zone January 2023 meaning now the 90 days every 180 days allotted in this country combines with other countries in the Schengen Zone.
+Croatia officially joined the Schengen Zone January 2023 meaning now the 90 days every 180 days allotted in this country combined with other countries in the Schengen Zone.
 A general rule of thumb is that the countries in the EU are the countries in the Schengen but there are some exceptions and additions to this rule.

-Stay even longer in Croatia by exploring your options for long-term residency permits.
+Avoid this and stay even longer in Croatia by exploring your options for long-term residency permits.

-Croatia is a popular European destination which attracts visitors for its stunning beaches, historic cities, and beautiful landscapes.
 Although many people assume the country's capital and largest city, Zagreb, is the best place to visit, some of the best places in Croatia are dotted along the Dalmatian coast, from the popular fort city of Dubrovnik to lesser known destinations such as Mljet and the Istrian Peninsula.

 Unsurprisingly, since it is on the Adriatic Sea, Croatia has some of the best beaches in Europe, including the famous Zlatni Rat, which is consistently voted as the best in Croatia, so by adding Croatia to your bucket list, you can enjoy sparkling blue waters and white sand beaches combined with history, culture, and nature in one trip.